banos/xxtmp-testmvc/examples/foam/readme.md

 ## Credit

-This TodoMVC implementation was created by the [FOAM team](https://github.com/orgs/foam-framework/people) at Google Waterloo.
+This TobuyMVC implementation was created by the [FOAM team](https://github.com/orgs/foam-framework/people) at Google Waterloo.